Showered with Love | A Practical Guide to Throwing a Memorable Shower

 Similar to wedding showers, baby showers are all about reflecting the parents’ personalities with the venue, food and activity choices, but with one key twist: If they are having their first child, their third child, or will be fostering a number of children, their needs will be slightly different.
 Those needs should play into the overall theme of the baby shower.

 First child?
 The shower should be filled to the brim with first-time-parent gear, children’s books, and advice from other parents.
 Second or third child?
-The shower (sometimes called a “sprinkle”) may not need to cover the basics—stroller, changing table, diaper pail—so it can instead focus on the everyday necessities like diapers, adorable clothes, and gifts that pamper the parents.
+The shower (sometimes called a “sprinkle”) may not need to cover the basics—stroller, changing table, diaper pail—so it can instead focus on the everyday necessities like diapers, adorable newborn baby girl outfits, and gifts that pamper the parents.
 Foster care?
 Parents may not know the gender or age of their child until the last minute, so these showers can run the gamut of covering basic needs, everyday necessities, and feel-good items that will help a child feel at ease in a new space.
+If you are going to become a foster parent soon, you might want to consult first a foster parenting and adoption agency that helps families prepare to foster or adopt.

 One rule is universal, though, when it comes to a baby shower: No expectant mother wants their guests to guess the circumference of their belly.
 Nix that game idea and instead invite guests to guess due dates and birth weights, or to write words of wisdom for parents to refer to during late-night feedings or moments when they need a little extra support.